Legacymoz/ProcurePact/README.md

 # `CLM`

-This application is used in managing vendor agreements.
+**Contract Lifecycle Management (CLM)** is a web application used to manage vendor agreements.

-## Features
+## 🚀 Features

-Contract creation
-Participant invitation
-E-signing of contracts
-Delivery note generation
-Invoice generation
+- **Contract Creation**
+  Create and manage legally binding contracts with vendors.

+- **Participant Invitation**
+  Invite all stakeholders to collaborate on the contract.

+- **E-signing of Contracts**
+  Sign contracts electronically, eliminating the need for physical paperwork.

+- **Delivery Note Generation**
+  Automatically generate delivery notes as proof of delivery.

+- **Invoice Generation**
+  Create invoices directly from contract or delivery data.

-Locking of assests in Escrow
+- **Locking of Assets in Escrow**
-Flexible payment terms:
+  Secure payment and asset exchange through escrow integration.

+- **Flexible Payment Terms**
+  Supports various payment configurations:
   1. On Delivery
-2. *Periodic
+  2. Periodic Payments*
-3. *Milestone payments
+  3. Milestone-based Payments*
-4. *Net 60/90/Custom
+  4. Net 60/90/Custom Terms*
-5. *7,14,30 day
+  5. 7, 14, 30 Day Cycles*
-6. Immediate payment
+  6. Immediate Payment

-Discounts and penalties
-Automatic asset transfer
-*Dispute resolution
+- **Discounts and Penalties**
+  Configure dynamic pricing based on early payment or late delivery.

+- **Automatic Asset Transfer**
+  Transfer goods, services, or access rights automatically on contract fulfillment.

+- **Dispute Resolution**
+  Built-in mechanisms to manage and resolve disputes efficiently.

 ## Running the project locally